recourcefulcoder/VKCloneBackend/services/user/README.md

 #### auth/login endpoint

-Processes sent json object with credentials, returns [JWT-tokens](https://jwt.io/introduction) on valid credentials.
+Processes sent form data with credentials, returns [JWT-tokens](https://jwt.io/introduction) on valid credentials.

+User authorization protocol used is OAuth2 with password flow;

+OAuth2 specifies that when using the "password flow" (that is used here) the client/user must send a username and password fields as form data - so required fields on this endpoint are packed in form data "password" and "username".

-Payload requirements:
+Form data requirements:
 - should contain "password" keyword
-- should contain whether "username" or "email" keyword (but not both!)
+- should contain "username" keyword

 Return json object contains following keys:
 - access_token - access JWT-token
 - refresh_token - refresh JWT-token

+#### auth/refresh endpoint
+Processes JWT-token refreshment; accepts refresh_token in request data, returns a new pair of refresh and access tokens (+ deletes old/adds new refresh token to Redis)

+Payload requirements:
+- must contain key "refresh_token"

 ### Authorization utils (auth.py)
 #### TokenManager class
-This class handles authorization logic - token verification/creation via communication with redis server.
+This class is basically a wrapper of redis-py asynchronous Redis class (see examples of usage [here](https://redis-py.readthedocs.io/en/latest/connections.html)), created in order to ensure singleton implementation (meaning to ensure that redis dependency always accesses same instance of Redis client) and implement API for writing/reading/deleting _refresh tokens_ from the Redis DB

 Created in a singleton pattern, in order not to overcome Redis' TCP-connection limit (since each new object would open new TCP connection), and each new instance would use